Achieving a Healthy Weight

 As we now realise, metabolism is rather complex, interdependent on a myriad of factors, and reliant on us (and no-one else) to provide it the most conducive environment.
 Hence mastering an efficient, flexible metabolism involves us adopting healthy daily habits to optimise our body's energy production, expenditure and proper nutrient utilisation.

-However, it is a long-term commitment all about adopting a sustainable healthy lifestyle, so please be patient with yourself and recognise that individual results vary, so comparison to others is futile.
+But it is a long-term commitment, all about adopting a sustainable healthy lifestyle, so please be patient with yourself and recognise that individual results vary, so comparison to others is futile.

 Factors that positively influence metabolism